juandavidvargas19/juandavidvargas19.github.io/content/_index.md

       title: Timeline
       subtitle: ''
       text: |
+        - **March 2025**.
+The PPSP Lab increased its RGU allocation from 1 to 65 RGU years, which is closely equivalent to a market value of CAD $220,000 using the metrics of H100 80 GB GPUS of DRAC.
+This was in part the result of my work to compile and submit the resources grant during the summer of 2024.
+        - **March 2025**.
+I presented MAPS at the TOM4AI workshop in AAAI 2025.
+        - **February 2025**.
+I was awarded a travel grant by UNIQUE to do a presentation in the AAAI 2025 conference.
+        - **December 2024**.
+I was awarded a redaction scholarship by DIRO (Département d'informatique et de recherche opérationnelle).
+        - **July 2024**.
+I was co-author of the neuromatch-neuro AI course 2024.
+        - **June 2024**.
+I was research assistant during summer (in addition to my research work) leading the efforts to submit a computational resources grant to the Digital Research Alliance of Canada.
+        - **June 2024**.
+I was awarded an entrepeneurship grant by Mila Quebec AI Institute for my development of a financial chatbot.
+        - **March 2025**.
+I presented MAPS at the Canadian AI 2024 conference.
+        - **May 2024**.
+I was awarded an travel grant by Mila Quebec AI Institute to present a poster in the Canadian AI 2024.
+        - **April 2024**.
+I was awarded an international fellowship by DIRO (Département d'informatique et de recherche opérationnelle).
+        - **February 2024**.
+I was awarded an AI Research scholarship by DIRO (Département d'informatique et de recherche opérationnelle).
+        - **December 2023**.
+I was awarded an international fellowship by DIRO (Département d'informatique et de recherche opérationnelle).
+        - **December 2023**.
+We presented MAPLE during NeurIPS 2023 – Meltingpot Challenge Workshop.
+        - **October 2023**.
+We presented MAPLE during the Workshop of Advances in Neuro AI 2023.
+        - **July 2023**.
+I was accepted into UdeM to the AI MSc with Mila Quebec Institute.
+I was awarded an exemption scholarship, and a monthly stipend for the duration of my studies by the PPSP Laboratory.
         - **January 2023**.
 I became the Backoffice vice-president in AIESEC Cali, being in charge of Talent Acquisition management, and financial planning support.
         - **December 2022**.
 I started to work at Procedata Internacional as a Control M administrator in Data Crédito - Experian (development of new flows, business software development, and control shells programming).
+        - **December 2022**.
+I was awarded an honor mention in the OMUS 2022 (university level math olympiads of southwestern Colombia).
         - **December 2022**.
 I finished the "Machine Learning" specialization at Coursera.
         - **December 2022**.
 I finished the "AI in Healthcare" specialization at Coursera.
         - **December 2022**.
 I finished the "Mathematics for Machine Learning" specialization at Coursera.